syncfusion-content/uwp-docs/uwp/Pdf-Viewer/How-to/Customize-the-scrollbar-thumb.md

 ---
 layout: post
-title: Customize the the scrollbar thumb | Syncfusion
+title: Customize the the scrollbar | Syncfusion
-description: The Syncfusion Essential UWP PDF viewer provides option to customize the color and the width of the scrollbar thumb.
+description: The Syncfusion Essential UWP PDF viewer provides option to customize the width of the vertical scrollbar and the color of the scrollbar thumb.
 platform: uwp
 control: PDF viewer
 documentation: ug
 ---

-# Customize the scrollbar thumb in UWP PDF Viewer
+# Customize the scrollbar in UWP PDF Viewer

 ## Customize the color of the scrollbar thumb